RetroPie/RetroPie-Docs/docs/Video-Issues.md

 #### Reset the frame buffer after changing the video mode

-After changing the video mode via `tvservice`, it may neccessary  to reset the frame buffer.
+After changing the video mode via `tvservice`, it may necessary  to reset the frame buffer.
 This can be achieved by changing its colour depth to 8 and then back to 16:

 ```
 fbset -depth 8 && fbset -depth 16